Gerd Althoff: Life

-Beyond his wide-ranging mainstream professorial work in Germany, Althoff acquired several international guest professorships, notably at Berkeley (1995), the EHESS in Paris (1998) and, more recently, at Moscow (2011).
+Beyond his wide-ranging mainstream professorial work in Germany, Althoff acquired several international guest professorships, notably at the University of California, Berkeley (1995), the School for Advanced Studies in the Social Sciences (EHESS) in Paris (1998), and at Moscow State University (2011).
 He was critically involved in planning, organising and publicising the high-profile 2012 "Goldene Pracht.
-Mittelalterliche Schatzkunst in Westfalen" (exhibition of medieval goldsmiths' work and other precious jewellery), presented in Münster, also authoring the 482 page programme for the exhibition.
+Mittelalterliche Schatzkunst in Westfalen" (exhibition of medieval goldsmiths' work and other precious jewellery), presented in Münster, also authoring the 482-page programme for the exhibition.
 Three years earlier he had been similarly engaged with the "Spektakel der Macht" (loosely, "Visions of power") exhibition in Magdeburg.
-Between 1 November 2015 and 31 October 2016 Althoff held the semi-honorific research post of "Senior Professor" at Münster.

 Althoff's long association with the specialist journal Frühmittelalterliche Studien has included a decade as sole editor-publisher, between 2001 and 2011, and further terms as co-editor-publisher, between 1998 and 2001, and again since 2012.
-Between 1988 and 1991 he was project leader for Münster University's long-running project, "Special Research field 231 (SFB231) Träger, Felder, Formen pragmatischer Schriftlichkeit im Mittelalter", dealing with modalities of written communication during the Middle Ages.
-In 1997 he became supervisor of Münster's graduate school of "Writing culture and society in the Middle Ages".
+In 1997, he became director of the Münster Institute of Early Middle Ages Research, and became supervisor of Münster's graduate school of "Writing culture and society in the Middle Ages".